PostHog/posthog.com/contents/tutorials/track-high-volume-apis.md

 ## 2. Cache usage and batch events

-Another way to capture events for high-volume APIs is to cache usage of the API and then capture a batch of events at a time interval.
+Another way to capture events for high-volume APIs is to cache usage of the API and then capture a batch of events at regular intervals.

 To do this, we use [node-cache](https://www.npmjs.com/package/node-cache) to create a basic cache to store the number of requests, then use [node-cron](https://www.npmjs.com/package/node-cron) to set up a cron job to read the cache, capture values for each of the IDs, and clear the cache.